Sergeiprogrammer/chinese_C/README.md

 ## 🧾 Using the Chinese C Code

+1 install file dragon_empire.h and place in your work directory

-In your C program, include:
+2 In your C program, include:

 ```c
 #include "dragon_empire.h"